Before You Drive to Michael Unit: A Pre‑Visit Checklist

 When you create a TDCJ Online Visitation Scheduler account, the email address you choose isn't just a casual detail—it's permanent.
 Once an account is created, you can't delete it or change the email tied to it.
 So take a moment to pick an address you'll still have access to months or years from now, not just whatever's convenient today.

-Regular visitation at the Michael Unit is generally held Saturdays and Sundays from 8:00 a.m. to 5:30 p.m.
+Regular visits are Saturday and Sunday, generally 8:00 a.m. to 5:30 p.m.
 Each regular visiting period lasts two hours and begins when the inmate and visitor(s) are present.

-Use the Online Visitation Scheduler.
-Create your own account (staff can't create one for you), then verify it with the emailed 7-digit validation code.
-Add the inmate using their 8-digit TDCJ or SID number and click Request Approval so unit staff can verify the relationship.
-Video/Tablet visits are a separate visit type in the scheduler.
+Use the TDCJ Online Visitation Scheduler to book your visit.
+Create your own account (staff cannot create accounts for visitors).
+You'll receive an email with a 7-digit validation code and a link to complete registration.
+From there, add the inmate using their 8-digit TDCJ/SID number and click Request Approval so unit staff can verify you before you schedule.

 To register your phone number to receive calls from someone housed at the Michael Unit (TDCJ), you’ll need the inmate’s TDCJ ID number.
 That ID is what the phone system uses to match your phone number to the correct person—without it, you can’t complete registration.